 What is an internship?

-The modern concept of an internship has evolved from the medieval apprenticeship, where a skilled labourer, often a craftsman, would take on and teach a young person their trade.
-It allows you to gain professional exposure and learn the dynamics of working within an organisation, learning the work structure and the etiquettes.
+The modern concept of an internship has evolved from the medieval apprenticeship, where a skilled laborer, often a craftsman, would take on and teach a young person their trade.
+It allows you to gain professional exposure and learn the dynamics of working within an organization, learning the work structure and the etiquettes.

 Types of internships:

 There are two main types of internship: ones that are paid and ones that are not.
 Most internships are unpaid.
 This is because the student is not there to earn money, but rather to earn valuable knowledge and experience.
 If an internship is unpaid, it is usually subject to stringent labor guidelines.